Key dates

 Sunday 3 May

-Additional Field Trips & Excercises
+Additional Field Trips & Exercises

 An informal wine-tasting landslide focused trip, and a one or two-day optional exercise (TBC) to develop: